LS-Lab/KeYmaeraX-release/README.md

 The Web UI web user interface front end of KeYmaera X can be started as follows:

     sbt assembly
-    java -jar target/scala-2.10/KeYmaeraX-assembly-0.1-SNAPSHOT.jar
+    java -jar keymaerax-webui/target/scala-2.10/KeYmaeraX-assembly-0.1-SNAPSHOT.jar
     open http://localhost:8090/index_bootstrap.html

 The first command builds a .JAR, and the second command runs the built .jar.
-If the jar won't start because of an error "no manifest found" you may have to run `sbt clean` first.
+If the jar won't start because of an error `no manifest found` you may have to run `sbt clean` first.
 In case of errors about `invalid or corrupt jarfile`, please update Java to a newer version.

 For development purposes, the Web UI can be run from an IDE by selecting as the Main class if you pass its JVM the option -Xss20M: